dmlacerte/Battleship/README.md

 **Stretch Goals**
 - [x] When a ship is hit, indicate which ship was hit on the DOM.
-- [x] The player is able to place their own boats.
+- [x] The player is able to place their own ships.
 - [x] Add animations for hits / sunk ships.
 - [x] Have the computer play strategically.
 - [ ] Have the board size be customizable (current plan is 5x5 space board).